angr/angr-doc/docs/simprocedures.md

 There is a whole bunch of infrastructure called the "SimProcedure Continuation" that will let you do this.
 When you use `self.call(addr, args, continue_at)`, `addr` is expected to be the address you'd like to call, `args` are the arguments you'd like to call it with, and `continue_at` is the name of another method in your SimProcedure class that you'd like execution to continue at when it returns.
 This method must have the same signature as the `run()` method.
-Futhermore, you can pass the keyword argument `cc` as the calling convention that ought to be used to communicate with the callee.
+Furthermore, you can pass the keyword argument `cc` as the calling convention that ought to be used to communicate with the callee.

 When you do this, you finish your current step, and execution will start again at the next step at the function you've specified.
 When that function returns, it has to return to some concrete address!